 It comes from the word controversy meaning:

-So controversial speech topics or argumentative speech topics are those that evoke strong opinions often splitting families, communities and countries.
+Therefore controversial speech topics or argumentative speech topics are those evoking strong opinions often splitting families, communities and countries.

 Both sides of the debate are generally convinced they are right and their opposition is wrong.